outsourcing

 Compliance and Outsourcing

-Filed in archive Outsourcing Issues on February 11, 2009
+Filed in archive Outsourcing Issues by Gary Zeiss, Esq. on February 11, 2009

 In a recent article, Karen Wilson of Citadel Compliance Group LLC describes compliance issues and concerns that arise during outsourcing and offshoring transactions.
 The article, intended for both outsourcing and compliance managers, highlights specific compliance concerns and maps them to particular aspects of outsourcing transactions.
 This is an interesting article that should be read by any manager involved in outsourcing or offshoring.